keirthana/anbox-cloud-docs/howto/instance/create.md

 See [Provided images](https://discourse.ubuntu.com/t/provided-images/24185) for a list of images that are available in Anbox Cloud.

+### Launch an instance with a specific name

+*since 1.22.0*

+To allow identifying and referencing instances easier you can give them a name at creation time.
+Names must be unique and can be used with all CLI commands.

+To create an instance with a name run

+    amc launch --name=foo ...

+This will create an instance with the name "foo" which can then be used in other CLI commands, for example when opening a shell for interacting with the instance

+    amc shell foo

 ### Launch an instance on a specific node

 By default, every instance is scheduled by AMS onto a LXD node.
 Alternatively, you can launch an instance directly on a specific node: